Arcadia-Science/2025-epistasis-dl-quantgen/README.md

 # Empirical scaling of deep learning models in epistasis prediction

 ## Purpose
-This repository contains all scripts needed to replicate the analyses in the pub [TODO: add title and link].
-These abalyses test the ability of simple deep learning models to learn epistasic interactions is a series of simulated genotype-phenotype datasets.
+This repository contains all scripts needed to replicate the analyses in the pub [Epistasis and deep learning in quantitative genetics](https://doi.org/10.57844/arcadia-25nt-guw3).
+These analyses test the ability of simple deep learning models to learn epistatic interactions in a series of simulated genotype-phenotype datasets.

 Our scripts and analyses are split up into three experiments that correspond to three sections in the pub:

 #### Experiment 1: "Scaling"
-This set of scripts tests the ability of a simple MLP neural network to capture epistasis in a simulated genotype to phenotype mapping task.
+This set of scripts tests the ability of a simple MLP neural network to capture epistatic in a simulated genotype to phenotype mapping task.
-We generate data across a variety of genetic acrhitectures, sample sizes, and QTL numbers to figure out how much data is needed for an MLP to learn epistasis.
+We generate data across a variety of genetic architectures, sample sizes, and QTL numbers to figure out how much data is needed for an MLP to learn epistasis.

 The directory for this experiment is: ```workflow_sims/alphasimr_scaling```